-Protected group Potential Impact Details of the impact Actions to mitigate negative impact Age Positive The Local Authority has a statutory duty to provide full-time education to children and young people aged 5-16.
-The extended primary school will accept pupils at 3 years of age on a part time basis. primary school will participate in merger Disability Positive If the proposal is realised: The proposed extended school will be fully compliant with the requirements of the Equality Act 2010 and will be fully accessible to all pupils.
-Pupils who have additional learning needs will continue to receive additional support to respond to their individual educational needs.
-In a larger school, more staff will specialise in Additional Learning Needs (ALN).
-It is possible that an increase in the number of staff will lead to a greater range of expertise to be able to deal with a wider spectrum of ALN. s of the Equality ible to all pupils. ming needs will oport to respond eeds.
-In a larger se in Additional ossible that an f will lead to a The Authority will provide appropriate assistance and support for the pupils' additional learning needs.
+Protected group Potential Impact Details of t he impact Actions to mitigate negative impact Age Positive The Local Authority has a statutory duty to provide full-time education to children and young people aged 5-16.
+The extended primary school will accept pupils at 3 years of age on a part time basis. young people chool will accept primary school will participate in merger Disability Positive The procompliant Act 2010 Pupils we continue to their is school, Learning increase greater is the procession of the procesis of the procession of the procession of the procesion of the nt with the re and will be f who have add to receive ad ndividual edu more staff w g Needs (AL in the num nded scho equirements fully access ditional lear dditional sup ucational ne vill specialis N).
+It is p ber of staf ertise to be ol will be fully of the Equality ible to all pupils. ming needs will oport to respond eds.
+In a larger se in Additional ossible that an f will lead to a able to deal with learning needs.
 Individual needs will be assessed at the time of transferring to any school.
 The Authority will also provide appropriate assistance and support for the needs of staff members.
-Sex No impact The table be the split if th Gender Male Female he current g s realised.
-Talwrn 38% 62% ender split and Extended primary school 51% 49% All pupils' performance is assessed and monitored, to include specific groups such as male and females, free school meals, ALN pupils, ethnic minority, English as an additional language (EAL), children in care and the more able and talented.
+Sex No impact the split if the split is split is split if the split is split is split if the split is split is split is split if the split is split if the split is split i elow shows t ne proposal is Y Graig 53% 47% a January 20 Talwrn 38% 62% ender split and Extended primary school 51% 49% All pupils' performance is assessed and monitored, to include specific groups such as male and females, free school meals, ALN pupils, ethnic minority, English as an additional language (EAL), children in care and the more able and talented.
 The educational performance of boys and girls is constantly monitored to ensure there are no large differences between males and females and the various groups associated.